moeinasc/net-tools/Readme.md

 Everything I use to create graphics.

 # Network Diagrams:
 I use Microsoft Visio 2019 to create all network diagrams.
-Stencils are from Visiocafe, they release a lot of good-looking free Visio stencils.
+Stencils are from Visiocafe (www.visiocafe.com), they release a lot of good-looking free Visio stencils (www.visiocafe.com/vsdfx.htm).
 I use Excalidraw for quick drawings.

 # Tools
 A collection of miscellaneous tools.